ojplg/hrorm/README.md

 ### Improvement Ideas

-* Move some of the dense matter from the home page to the documentation page
 * Improve deployment scripts: automatically set versions correctly
 * Expose fields in addition to columns in select statements (either set on columns at create time, or derive from get/set method names)